sajjadGG/book-python/pandas/dataframe/sort.rst

     # 1999-12-31  1.867558 -0.977278  0.950088 -0.151357
     # 2000-01-05  2.269755 -1.454366  0.045759 -0.187184

+Sorting values by multiple columns (if values are equal in first column, than compare second):

 .. code-block:: python
-    :caption: Sorting values by multiple columns (if values are equal in first column, than compare second)

     df.sort_values(by=['Morning', 'Evening'], ascending=True)
     #              Morning      Noon   Evening  Midnight